 'systematic architectural integration of technology', 'high-performance enclosure design', sustainable retrofit'.

 ChungYeon Won , AIA, LEED

-ChungYeon Won is an assistant professor at the Department of Architecture of Korea University and founder of ‘a.d.r.p.'
-She advocates research-based, analytic approach to design where functionality and efficiency convey legitimacy without compromised aesthetics.
+ChungYeon Won is an associate professor at the Department of Architecture of Korea University and founder of ‘a.d.r.p.'
+She advocates a research-based, analytic approach to design where functionality and efficiency convey legitimacy without compromised aesthetics.